Oral sessions provide an opportunity for several speakers to present their findings/papers in a formal setting.

 - Presenters should be aware of those in the audience with disabilities.
 Review our accessibility information for presenters.

 LCD projectors, computers and microphone are included in each scientific session room.
 If your presentation requires additional audio visual equipment, please complete the attached AV Form and return by the deadline.

 Internet access is not available in the meeting rooms.
-If Internet is required for your presentation, email Cynthia Zhu.
+If Internet is required for your presentation, email Donna Wright .

-If your presentation has embedded video or sound, please notify Donna Wright so a sound patch or speakers can be requested.
+If your presentation has embedded video or sound, please log in to your Speaker's Corner and check the box indicating that you will need a sound patch or speakers.
 Videos used in presentations should be captioned to ensure access to people with disabilities.

 What to do On-Site